 Shorter sailings are probably more “party cruise” type atmospheres than longer ones, but this party atmosphere is the exception, not the rule.
 The truth is, there will always be people partying it up, and there will always be people there to purely relax and enjoy the activities and ports.
 Find your people, and have a blast.
 The ships are big enough for everyone.

 13. Cruises are dangerous.

 Cruise ship emergencies are extensively talked about in the media and across the internet, for the pure fact that they’re a rarity and surprising.
 That right there should tell you that they’re an extremely safe method of travel.
 Hundreds of thousands of people are on a cruise as we speak, and more than likely, they’ll return home safe and sound.

 For every ship absolutely brimming with kids, there are adults-only lounges, decks, and bars.
 But if you still can’t stand the thought of kids running around and shouting to each other no matter where you are on the ship, try one of the cruise lines that specifically caters more to adults.
 Chances are, you’ll find less kids on those sailings.

 People saying this don’t know much about cruising.
 Cruises can range from short three and four-night getaway sailings to voyages that last for months on end.
 Pick your poison, and have a wonderful trip.

-Don’t believe in travel insurance.
+Don’t believe in travel insurance?
 Just ask the 20-something year old couple that were flying from CT to FL for a cruise this past January.
 They didn’t want to waste money on travel insurance (it was $33 per person!).
-Long story short, their flights got snowed in, they were stuck driving 15 hours to Miami to catch their ship.
+Long story short, their flights got snowed in and they were stuck driving 15 hours to Miami to catch their ship.
 Spend the few dollars to protect yourself!

 What’s the best cruise lie you’ve heard?
 Leave a comment below!